cyrus-f/PatternAnalysis-2025/recognition/convnext_alzheimer_classification_48043018/README.md

 ## Reproducibility and Dependencies

 All dependencies are found in `environment.yml` file.
-The key dependencies are:
+Some key dependencies are:

 - torch==2.8.0
-- torchaudio==2.8.0
 - torchvision==0.23.0
+- numpy=2.3.1
+- matplotlib=3.10.5
+- scikit-learn=1.7.1

 To create the environment run: